MichaelArriaga/michaelarriaga/README.md

 Hi there! 👋 I'm Mike Ray, a Full Stack Product Engineer based in Seattle, WA.

-By day, I design, build and deploy Ruby on Rails & React Apps and iOS/Android Apps with React Native.
+By day, I design, build and deploy Ruby on Rails & React Apps as well as iOS/Android Apps with React Native.
 After hours, I play Drums and Bass Guitar.

 ✨ Here's what I can help you with: